Lewes, East Sussex

 - Glorious location

 A substantial equestrian facility set in a fantastic elevated South Downs location enjoying views and with ownership of the majority of the former Lewes Race Course extending in all to over 35.8 acres (*TBV). and including a 2.5 mile turf gallop (20 furlongs with training jumps) and 1 mile 8 Furlong all weather Gallop.
-A detached principal 5 bedroom property, separate 3 bedroom grooms accommodation, fabulous bespoke stable yard (20 large loose boxes and associated facilities), all weather 20mx40m riding arena and further newly built self contained stable block (3 full size loose boxes, tack room and mezzanine storage).
-The whole complex has been specifically designed and built to suit the requirements of a professional rider/trainer and the prime location of the site offers excellent options for fitness training, race exercise and livery purposes with immediate access to miles of bridleways.
-The historic country town of Lewes is also within walking distance offering a range of shops and amenities as well as main line rail station linking to London Victoria (65 minute service).
+There is a detached principal 5 bedroom residence, separate 3 bedroom grooms accommodation, fabulous bespoke stable yard (20 large loose boxes and associated facilities), all weather 20mx40m riding arena and further newly built self contained stable block (3 full size loose boxes, tack room and mezzanine storage).
+The whole complex has been specifically designed and built to suit the requirements of a professional rider/trainer and the prime location of the site offers excellent options for fitness training, race exercise and livery purposes with immediate access to miles of bridleways and with Plumpton National Hunt jump racing venue within 10 minutes boxing distance.
 The whole is approached from a private lane with the master residence set away from the main stable yard enjoying its own privacy as well as spectacular views over the Newhaven Valley toward the English Channel.
-The very well presented 5 bedroom master accommodation is arranged on one floor and offers an ambience of space and light making the most of the elevated views: Features of note include a large well equipped kitchen and breakfast room, substantial sitting room with fireplace, conservatory out to a wide terrace and large master bedroom suite.
+The very well presented 5 bedroom master accommodation is arranged on one floor and offers an ambience of space and light making the most of the elevated views with large well equipped kitchen & breakfast room, substantial sitting room with fireplace, conservatory out to a wide terrace & large master bedroom suite.
 Immediately adjacent to the main residence is a 5.5 acre (*TBV) parcel of pasture as well as the new 3 box stable yard (allowing for personal equine use - away from the main stable yard if required) plus spacious parking area and garaging for two cars.
+For local amenities and commuting links the historic county town of Lewes is within walking distance offering a range of shops as wells as main line rail station linking to London Victoria (65 minute service).

 LOCATION & AREA AWARENESS